iNavFlight/inav/docs/OSD Joystick.md

 LED pin can be used to emulate 5key OSD joystick for OSD camera pin, while still driving ws2812 LEDs (shared functionality).

-Note that for cameras which support RuncamDevice protocol, there is alternative functionality sing serial communication: Runcam device.md
+Note that for cameras which support RuncamDevice protocol, there is alternative functionality using serial communication: Runcam device.md

 # OSD Joystick schematics